SamOBrienOlinger/drf-spoodle-space/testing.md

 ## Comment Model CRUD Test Cases

-### Test Case 1: Create Comment
+### Test Case 1: Create Comment with Valid Data

 **Test Case Description:**
-This test case verifies the creation of a new comment by sending a POST request to the appropriate API endpoint.
+This test case verifies the creation of a new comment by sending a POST request to the appropriate API endpoint with valid data.

 **Preconditions:**
 - Ensure the Django project and database are properly set up.